daraxfiles/ModernKidWeb/replit.md

 - Zod for validation

 ## Research Context
-This is a Clemson University research study examining how creative media production helps middle schoolers identify and address misinformation.
-The bootcamp runs for 6 weeks (12 sessions, ~1 hour each) at Glenview Middle School, Anderson.
+This is an educational program examining how creative media production helps middle schoolers identify and address misinformation.
+The bootcamp runs for 6 weeks (12 sessions, ~1 hour each).

-Organized by the Department of Education and Human Development at Clemson University.
+Organized by the Department of Education and Human Development.